sfuenzal/sfuenzal/README.md

 - 👀 I’m interested in Particle Physics
 - 🌱 I’m currently learning C++ and Python
 - 💞️ I’m looking to collaborate on ATLAS
-- 📫 How to reach me sebastian.fuenzalidg@usm.cl
+- 📫 How to reach me: sebastian.fuenzalidg@usm.cl

 <!---
 sfuenzal/sfuenzal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.